rguides

 • max: Slowest execution (often system-related)

 For decision-making, compare medians.
 If one approach is consistently 2x faster across multiple runs, that’s a real performance difference worth exploiting.
+The min time represents the best-case performance with no interference.
+A large gap between min and median suggests variable background load or JIT compilation effects on the first few iterations.

 1. Warm up runs: microbenchmark runs 2 warm-up iterations by default to spin up the CPU from idle states.
 Don’t disable this unless you’re measuring cold-start performance.